tiagobalmeida/tiagobalmeida.github.io/_posts/Designing and building a keyboard from scratch part 2.md

 ### Soldering

 Not much to say here.
-I sourced the Gateron Brown switches and a bunch of diodes from aliexpress.
+I had sourced the Gateron Brown switches and a bunch of diodes from aliexpress.
 Soldering was interesting...
 It took me about two hours of non contiguous work to solder everything.
 Used lead free solder which is a bit hard to work with but I could see I've gotten progressively better as I went along.
 Still, a job I find hard to do.
-Perhaps with a temperature controlled soldering iron it would have been better.
+Perhaps with a temperature controlled soldering iron it would have been easier.

 Glad it was finished though :)